Credit Suisse Group AG

 - Southern District of New York

-The complaint charges Credit Suisse and certain of its current and former officers with violations of the Securities Exchange Act of 1934.
-Credit Suisse is a multinational financial services holding company with one of its four primary divisions focused on investment banking.
+The complaint charges Credit Suisse and certain of its officers with violations of the Securities Exchange Act of 1934.
+Credit Suisse is a multi-national financial services holding company with one of its four primary divisions focused on investment banking.
 The Company is based in Switzerland with its principal U.S. offices in New York, New York.